TritonDataCenter/sdcadm/docs/reboots.md

 ## sdcadm reboot-plan man page excerpt

+     sdcadm experimental reboot-plan [options] command [args...]
+         Reboot plan related sdcadm commands.

+         CLI commands for working towards controlled and safe reboots of selected servers in a typical SDC setup.

+           sdcadm experimental reboot-plan [OPTIONS] COMMAND [ARGS...]
+           sdcadm experimental reboot-plan help COMMAND

+         -h, --help
+             Show this help message and exit.

      sdcadm experimental reboot-plan [options] create [args...]
          Create a reboot plan.

            sdcadm experimental reboot-plan create [OPTIONS] [SERVER] [SERVER]...

          Use  "--all"  to  reboot  all  the non-core setup servers or pass a specific set of SERVERs.
 A "SERVER" is a server UUID or hostname.
 In a larger datacenter, getting a list of the wanted servers can be a chore.
-The "sdc-server lookup ..." tool is useful for this.
+The "sdc-server lookup ..." tool is use- ful for this.

          Examples: